Fisher Investments Review

 The firm targets high-net-worth individuals and those at or approaching retirement age.
 It also wants clients who agree with its long-term, goal-oriented investment philosophy, which is discussed in more detail below.

 For high earners, Fisher also offers WealthBuilder accounts.
-These accounts have a $200,000 account minimum and are only approved on a case-by-case basis.
+These accounts have a $200,000 account minimum and are approved on a case-by-case basis (the decision is largely based on the prospective client's annual income).

 New clients

-New clients will meet with their assigned Investment Counselor either in person or online.
+New clients are assigned an Investment Counselor who they can meet with in person or online.
 Fisher has offices in several U.S. states as well as a few global offices.

-From there, they will help you set up an account with a custodian (such as Schwab or Fidelity), make an asset allocation recommendation, and then help implement that recommendation.
+From there, they will help you set up an account with a custodian (such as Schwab or Fidelity), make an asset allocation recommendation, and implement that recommendation on your behalf.

 Investment philosophy